wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Use a function to add dynamic "add to cart" button directly in your theme.
 * Minimal number of configuration items to keep the plugin lightweight.
 * You can use Paypal sandbox to do testing if needed.
+* Collect special instruction from your customers on the PayPal checkout page.
 * and more...

 = Note =